ossrs/oryx/DEVELOPER.md

 For feature control:

 * `NAME_LOOKUP`: Whether enable the host name lookup, true or false.
-Default: true
+Default: false

 For testing the specified service: